-We managed to catch Salma amidst her busy onboarding schedule to learn about what led her to developer relations and how she accidentally increased engagement in the Contentful Community by 200% on her first day at Contentful.
+Learn about what led Salma to DevRel and how she accidentally increased engagement in the Contentful Community by 200% on her first day.

 ⚠️ This post is over two years old and may contain some outdated technical information.
 Please proceed with caution!